 2 Collaborative Development Overview

-Desktop Modeler users can collaborate with each other through version control via Commit and Update operations.
+Studio Pro users can collaborate with each other through version control via Commit and Update operations.

-After the Desktop Modeler user clicks Update, the latest changes from the Web Modeler are committed automatically to the Team Server before the Desktop Modeler receives the update from it.
-The latest revision from the Team Server is merged into the Desktop Modeler’s local working copy.
+To get changes from the Team Server the user needs to click Update.
+When the Studio Pro user clicks Update, the latest changes from Studio are committed automatically to the Team Server before Studio Pro receives the update from it.
+The latest revision from the Team Server containing the latest Studio changes is merged into Studio Pro’s local working copy.

 There are two possible outcomes of this merge:

-3 Web Modeler Perspective
+3 Studio Perspective

-4 Desktop Modeler Perspective
+4 Studio Pro Perspective

 Click the drop-down to select another line or click OK to open the currently selected line.